Excalaibur

 1925

-Fremont becomes the first paved street in Las Vegas.
+Fremont St becomes the first paved street in Las Vegas.

 1928

-President Calvin Coolige signs the Boulder Canyon Project Act, which would build Hoover Dam.
-Las Vegas, for several years in an economic slump, celebrates "just like they was nuts."
+President Calvin Coolidge signs the Boulder Canyon Project Act, which would build Hoover Dam.
+Las Vegas, having been in an economic slump for several years, celebrates "just like they was nuts."

 1929

-There are 730 phones in Las Vegas.
 Thomas Young starts the Young Electric Sign Co. and the first neon sign appears in the window of the Oasis Club on Fremont St. In 1910, French inventor George Claude attached an electrode to a glass tube containing neon gas, and a new form of illumination was invented.
 In 1923, an American car dealer from Los Angeles ordered a neon sign from a Parisian sign maker.
-The sign spelled Packard and was installed on Wilshire Blvd, causing a sensation.
+The sign spelled Packard and was installed on Wiltshire Blvd, causing a sensation.

 1931

-Hoover Dam construction begins in Black Canyon, 30 miles southwest of Las Vegas.
-The Nevada Legislature makes gambling legal, approving a bill authored by Phil Tobin, a Nevada rancher who never visited Las Vegas and had no interest in gambling.
-The bill is designed to to raise taxes for public schools.
+Hoover Dam construction begins in Black Canyon, 30 miles southeast of Las Vegas.
+The Nevada Legislature makes gambling legal, approving a bill authored by Phil Tobin, a Nevada rancher, who never visited Las Vegas and had no interest in gambling.
+The bill is designed to raise taxes to fund public schools.
 The divorce law changes to require only six weeks' residence for filing.

 1935

 Hoover Dam is completed and dedicated by President Franklin Roosevelt.
 Its cost is $175 million.
-Ninety-six people died during its construction.
 At 720 ft height, it has 3 million cubic yards of concrete and is a considered one of the seven engineering wonders of the world.

 1941